 A quality range is an investment for your kitchen that you want to take care of.
-Properly cleaning your range is one way to ensure that it continues to work right and look like you just bought it.
+Knowing how to clean your range is one way to ensure that it continues to work right and look like you just bought it.

-Smooth Electric Tops – Make sure to use a cooktop cleaner and a scratch free pad to clean the surface and apply a cooktop protectant when done.
+It’s important to know how to clean a glass top stove without scratching it.
+Make sure to use a cooktop cleaner and a scratch-free pad to clean the surface and apply a cooktop protectant when done.

-Knobs – Clean your knobs with a rag using soap and water.
+How to clean your range should always include cleaning the knobs as well.
+You can clean stove knobs with a rag using soap and water.
 Don’t use an abrasive pad as this could wear the numbers off the knobs.
 If this occurs you may have to have a technician replace the entire control panel.
 Be sure that you do not get too much water when cleaning as water can get into the appliance and cause a dangerous short.

-Wire Racks – When the appliance is cooled remove the racks.
+When the appliance is cooled remove the racks.
 Allow them to soak in your kitchen sink for 10 minutes and clean with a normal dish sponge.
 If you have a self-cleaning range do NOT leave them in while it is cleaning.
-This can cause the racks to warp and need replaced.
+This can cause the racks to warp and need to be replaced.

-If you clean your range the correct way it will stay pretty and safe.
-If you do need a repair contact us today for a qualified technician.
+If you know how to clean your range the correct way it will stay pretty and safe.
+If you do need a range repair, contact Dave Smith Appliance Services today for a qualified technician.